dgroomes/go-playground/README.md

   and `~/repos/opensource`?
 * I don't have to declare variables with a `var` keyword?
 That's pretty cool.
 Note that you need `var` I think only whe you don't assign the variable in the same statement.
-* The code samples in the docs at <pkg.go.dev> is amazing.
+* The code samples in the docs at <https://pkg.go.dev> is amazing.
 Wow!
 You can even edit and run the code samples right there!

-### Wish list
+## Wish list

 General clean ups, TODOs and things I wish to implement for this project:

-* DONE Print the JSON document.
+* [x] DONE Print the JSON document.
 I'd like to print the JSON string in the program output.
 This gives better contrast and proves that the program actually does something with JSON.
+* [ ] Figure out how to modularize Go code.
+I often struggle with the GOPATH.

 ## Reference